 "Very few medical professionals will let just anyone handle private medical info," said Atkins, especially with new health-care privacy rules in effect.
 "Most doctors will not outsource billing services to individuals," but rather to large, established companies whose workers are trained and employed on-site.

 The so-called refund recovery business was big in 2003, says Atkins.
 The scammers offer to sell you software to track late and lost UPS and FedEx packages and assist the shippers' customers in obtaining refunds.
 The shippers say these refund recovery schemes are bogus.

-In general, beware of work-at-home employers who ask for your money up front.
-"Legitimate employers pay you, not the other way around," says Demas.
+In general, beware of work-at-home employers who ask for your money upfront.
+"Legitimate employers pay you, not the other way around," Demas said.

 Time to Sleuth